 - Umbrellas (except in the event of relocation to Lloyd Noble Center)

 Security officers will search all bags before attendees will be permitted to enter.
-Those with prohibited items will be turned away.
+Those with prohibited items will be asked to return items to their car.

 Frequently Asked Questions